luizbgomide/sovereign/rules.md

 ## Skills

 A Delver’s skills reprsent their training.
-A newly-created Delver starts with a few trained skills and gain more as the Delver advances in level.
+A newly-created Delver starts with a few trained skills and [gain more](#advancement-benefits) as the Delver [advances](#advancement) in level.

 ### Interpretting Skill Levels

 Skills are rated on a scale from -1 to 4.
 Level -1 represents an absence of training.
 Level 0 represents basic competence.
 Level 1 represents professional-level skill.
 Level 2 in a skill likely makes a character the best in a village or city block.
 Level 3 represents mastery, and likely makes the character one of the best in a city.
 Level 4 represents world-class skill.

+When this text refers to skills and their level, we use shorthand like {Skill}-{Level}.
+For instance Exert-1 or Heal-2.

 All skills start at level -1.